-Most sources stress that Elizabeth Woodville, who married a king, was herself a commoner or minor noble, but it is worth noting that her mother, Jacquetta of Luxembourg, was the daughter of a Count in France and a descendant of Simon de Montfort and his wife, Eleanor, daughter of England's King John.
+Most sources stress that Elizabeth Woodville, who married a king, was herself a commoner or minor noble, but it is worth noting that her mother, Jacquetta of Luxembourg, was the daughter of a Count and a descendant of Simon de Montfort and his wife, Eleanor, daughter of England's King John.
 Jacquetta was the wealthy and childless widow of the Duke of Bedford, brother of Henry V, when she married Sir Richard Woodville.
-Her sister-in-law Catherine of Valois also married a man of lower station after she was widowed -- Catherine's grandson Henry Tudor married Jacquetta's granddaughter, Elizabeth of York.
+Her sister-in-law Catherine of Valois also married a man of lower station after she was widowed.
+Two generations later, Catherine's grandson Henry Tudor married Jacquetta's granddaughter, Elizabeth of York.

 Elizabeth Woodville was the eldest of the children of Richard Woodville and Jacquetta, of whom there were at least ten.
 Maid of honor to Margaret of Anjou, Elizabeth married Sir John Grey in 1452.

 Grey was killed at St. Albans in 1461, fighting for the Lancastrian side in the Wars of the Roses.
 Elizabeth petitioned Lord Hastings, Edward's uncle, in a controversy over land with her mother-in-law.
 She arranged a marriage between one of her sons and one of Hasting's daughters.